 Es bueno que Wendy esté a tu lado.

-7. If I were you, I’d call Flavia.
+7. I would call Flavia.

 Answer: Indicative (conditional)